5 things you NEED to know before travelling to France

 In France, the first floor is the zero level.
 You go up the stairs once, you have the second floor.

-And finally, the most important thing not to miss, not to miss your return flight, is to know that the metro stop Charles de Gaulle and the stop for Charles de Gaulle airport are not at all, but really not at all in the same place.
+And finally, the most important thing not to miss, not to miss your return flight, is to know that the Charles de Gaulle metro stop and the stop for Charles de Gaulle airport are not at all, but really not at all in the same place.

-By the way, speaking of cabs, also be very careful.
+Speaking of cabs, be very careful too.
 As in every country in the world, there are cabs that try to rip off tourists.
-There is an article that was published a few days ago, which explains that tourists were scammed of more than 2,000 € by a cab for the trip between the airport and the center of Paris.
+There was an article published a few days ago about tourists who were conned out of more than €2,000 by a cab for the journey between the airport and the center of Paris.

-It is important to know that for this trip, depending on where you go in Paris, the prices are fixed and they are not fixed at 2 000 €.
+It's important to know that for this trip, depending on where you're going in Paris, the prices are fixed and they're not set at €2,000.

 Share this post